tkumar012/tkumar012.github.io/index.md

 How do individuals interact with government, and can their actions effect change?
-Much of the work on this question in low- and middle-income countries examines  behavior around election time.
-I study instead the behavior of citizens and bureaucrats in everyday politics at the local-level, a political arena that has become much more important in the last twenty years.
+I study  the behavior of citizens and bureaucrats in everyday politics at the local-level, a political arena that has become much more important in the last twenty years.
 Currently, I study how three emerging trends, namely housing policies, new or understudied modes of civic participation, and digital inclusion can amplify citizen voice.
 My regional expertise is in urban India.

 Check out some media coverage of this work in [The Washington Post](https://www.washingtonpost.com/news/monkey-cage/wp/2019/01/31/heres-what-gavin-newsom-elizabeth-warren-and-microsoft-should-know-if-want-to-end-the-affordable-housing-crisis/?tid=sm_tw_cage), [The Times of India](https://timesofindia.indiatimes.com/city/mumbai/mhada-home-winners-see-upswing-in-family-edu-pay-in-mumbai-study/articleshow/86468320.cms),  and this [podcast](https://www.discoursemagazine.com/politics/2020/12/24/ideas-of-india-how-does-subsidizing-housing-prices-shape-political-behavior/).